Strategic Procurement Division

 • Payment Time - 20 Days: 1% Discount

-If the City fails to make a payment according to the early payment schedule above, but does not make the payment within the time specified by the Prompt Payment Act, the City shall not receive the discount, but shall pay no other penalty.
+If the City fails to make a payment according to the early payment schedule above, but does make the payment within the time specified by the Prompt Payment Act, the City shall not receive the discount, but shall pay no other penalty.
 When the payment date falls on Saturday, Sunday or official holiday when City offices are closed and City business is not expected to be conducted, payment may be made on the following business day.

 • Purchase order number;

-• "Contractor's" name and address;
+• Vendor's name and address;

 • Description of the item(s) delivered;

-• Exact quantatity of each item delivered;
+• Exact quantity of each item delivered;

-• Date of delivery to the "City";
+• Date of delivery to the City;

 • Total amount of the charge(s) for the item(s) delivered, which amount shall not exceed the amount of the purchase order; and the